charlesneimog/pd4web/README.md

 Contributions to this repository are welcome!
 Here are the main areas you can contribute to:

-* The `resources/lib/` folder, which contains files with special steps for compiling certain `externals/libraries`.
+* The `pd2wasm/lib/` folder, which contains files with special steps for compiling certain `externals/libraries`.
-* The `src/template.c`, where we load PureData and the patches.
+* The `pd2wasm/src/template.c`, used to PdWebCompiler to build the `main.c` file.
-* The `resources/PdWebCompiler.py`, which configures the `main.c` file.
+* The `pd2wasm/resources/PdWebCompiler.py`, which configures the `main.c` file.

 ## Running Your Patch on the Internet